 Pulled pork nachos.
 This is so yummy.
 I simply buy pre-cooked pulled pork (not the saucy kind), I then put a layer of corn chips, cheese (fake cheese in my case), the pork, and taco sauce.
 Pop them in the microwave then put fresh avocado and diced tomatoes on top.
 SO GOOD!
 Here’s a link to the recipe.

 Burgers and sweet pot fries.
 We make the fries in our air-fryer.
 In fact, we’ve made the burgers in our fryer too!
 I add a side of spinach, green beans, broccoli, or grapes.

-As for dessert, I either bring pudding and whip cream, stuff to make rice crispy treats, or premade cookie dough to bake a fresh batch.
+As for dessert, I either bring pudding and whip cream, homemade granola bars, stuff to make rice crispy treats, or premade cookie dough to bake a fresh batch.
 Of course, you have s’mores to fall back on.
 Heck, you could make cookie s’mores!
 Whaoza!

 #4 Drinking water while camping